newnameformat/custom-proxy-for-janitorai/README.md

 ![Badge](https://hitscounter.dev/api/hit?url=https%3A%2F%2Fgithub.com%2Fnewnameformat%2Fcustom-proxy-for-janitorai&label=Readers&icon=person-check-fill&color=%230d6efd&message=&style=flat&tz=UTC)

 # Using Deepseek (& Other Models) on Janitor
 Please note that as of this day, 08.14.2025, this is a current and up-to-date guide.
 I do not anticipate any changes that could potentionally alter the required steps and/or render this guide inaccurate or irrelevant.
 I will keep this guide as up-to-date as possible.
-This guide will give you step by step instructions on how to Deepseek-r1 on [Janitor.ai](https://janitorai.com/) (our example model) and will work with any model offered by [openrouter.ai](https://openrouter.ai/) platform.
+This guide will give you step by step instructions on how to use Deepseek-r1 on [Janitor.ai](https://janitorai.com/) (our example model) and will work with any model offered by [openrouter.ai](https://openrouter.ai/) platform.
 Refer to the steps below to get started.

 ## Step by Step Guide